Yarra City Council is not a registered service provider under the NDIS.

 - If you are deaf, have hearing loss or a speech impairment, you can call the National Relay Service on 133 677

-- Livechat: click on this external link to Livechat which will connect you to IDEAS, then on the button in the bottom right corner.
+- Livechat: visit the IDEAS website, then click on the button in the bottom right corner.

 The Helpline is available Monday to Friday 8am to 8pm (AEST) and Saturday and Sunday 9am to 7pm (AEST).
 It’s not available on national public holidays.